Fadel-Baghdadi1/liu-bookstore-phase2/README.md

-# 📚 LIU Bookstore Project - Phase 2
+# 📚 Bookstore Project - Phase 2

 ## Project Description
 A fully responsive React application for browsing and purchasing books.
 Users can filter books by category, view details in a preview mode, and add items to a dynamic shopping cart.